rjdkmr/gmx_clusterByFeatures/docs/commands/matplot.rst

 ``-vmin VMIN``, ``--min-value VMIN``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Minimum value to begin color-mapping.
-If not provided, minimum value of whole matrix will be considerd.
+If not provided, minimum value of whole matrix will be considered.

 ******

 ``-vmax VMAX``, ``--max-value VMAX``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Maximum value to end color-mapping.
-If not provided, maximum value of whole matrix will be considerd.
+If not provided, maximum value of whole matrix will be considered.

 ******